3C4D/SITE/src/content/posts/thm_ny_flankees/index.md

 The article of [HackTricks](https://book.hacktricks.xyz/linux-hardening/privilege-escalation/docker-security/docker-breakout-privilege-escalation) is a really good base to understand docker escape.

-Enumeration after enumeration, I discovered an interesting properties :
+Enumeration after enumeration, I discovered an interesting property :
 - The docker socket is mounted on the filesystem : `/run/docker.sock`
 - The docker binary is on the system
 - There are images available if we check with the command `docker ps` :